 Always mop last

-If you have hard floors, they will need rugs moving out of the way, furniture moving and mopping.
-Always do this last to give it chance to dry before walking over them.
+If you have hard floors, they will need rugs moved out of the way, furniture moved and mopping.
+Always do this last to give it a chance to dry before walking over them.

 Cleaning tips for your Sheffield student accommodation bedroom